Tools4everBV/HelloID-Conn-Prov-Source-Caci-Osiris/README.md

 #### HelloID Agent

-For this connector to work properly, you will need to use connector in conjunction with the HelloID provisioning agent.
-This connector will not work properly when executed using the cloud.
+For this connector to work properly, you will need to use this connector in conjunction with the HelloID provisioning agent.

+> This connector will not work properly when executed using the cloud.

 #### Not tested